top of page

 kill ⚠️

 'kill' stops a running process.
 Stopping the wrong one can crash applications.
-Normally you would run the 'ps' command to get the pid of a particular process that you want to 'kill'.
+Normally, you would run the 'ps' command to get the pid of a particular process that you want to 'kill'.
+That's most often how I use it.
+It's the equivalent of clicking on 'force stop' on a particular program.

 Syntax